-Serbia: Public debate on EIA study for TENT complex1.
-June 2020. / News Serbia Energy
+Serbia: Public debate on EIA study for TENT complex, News Serbia Energy

 Termoelektrane Nikola Tesla (TENT) consists of four thermal power plants Nikola Tesla A, Nikola Tesla B, Kolubara and Morava with total installed capacity of 3,288 MW.
 With total power output of 1,650 MW, TPP Nikola Tesla A is the largest thermal power plant in Serbia and generates around 30 % of its total electricity production.